|Computer Modeling in Engineering & Sciences

 Through the conversion above, fatigue-constrained topology optimization can be transformed into a stress-constrained problem.
 To reduce the quantity of stress constraints at every cycle, the P-norm aggregation function is used as

-where xi and Vi represent the i-th element variable and the i-th element volume respectively. is the critical stress after equivalence.
+where xi and Vi represent the i-th element variable and the i-th element volume respectively.

 Classic BESO uses the change of objective function as the convergence criterion.
 The objective parameter of optimization model in this paper is volume.
 If the volume change is set as the convergence criterion, the volume increment between adjacent iterations will alter drastically, and the convergence value is hard to realize.
 To take into account both optimization objective and constraint parameters, this paper proposes a normalized performance index PI, which can comprehensively consider stress change and volume change as

 In general, M refers to the range of iteration intervals that determines convergence, usually 3–10, which means that the performance change over the past 10 iterations is small enough to achieve convergence when it is less than τ. τ is the convergence error.